 Another pasalubong is the soft and sweet, Braso de Mercedes.
 When my brother went the next week in Dumaguete, he brought home a long box of Braso de Mercedes.

 Robinson’s Mall.
 We went here after we checked in the backpacker’s inn for lunch and to have a break from the hot weather outside.
 There’s a food court on the 2nd floor and other restaurants inside.
 You can also buy your snacks at their grocery.
 I treated myself a yogurt ice cream from one of the stalls there.

 Ching Loong.
 We first thought of having dinner at Sans Rival, but we noticed Ching Loong just across, so we just decided to have a Chinese cuisine dinner.
 There are many choices in their menu, but we just ordered their combo meal around P190 and pansit bihon since their food servings are mostly family sized.
 There were many customers that time and the prices are okay and the food is decent.

-There are many restaurants in Dumaguete that offer delicious food but since we only stayed for a night here, I will just try it on my next visit.
-My cousin, who used to work in Dumaguete before enjoyed Mamia’s Bar & Restaurant as one of her favorite places to dine out.
+Rizal Boulevard in Dumaguete is dotted with several restaurants that offer delicious food but since we only stayed for a night here, I will just try it on my next visit.
+My cousin, who used to work in Dumaguete, had Mamia’s Bar & Restaurant as one of her favorite places to dine out.

 In the evening at the boulevard, you might want to enjoy a walk and smell the salty air and have a wonderful time sitting and eating street food at the tempura pungko-pungko.
 Also, I was told that early in the morning, a few vendors serve really good puto and sikwate like what we tried in Zamboangita (Apo Island wharf).

 What to Enjoy

-Negros Island is blessed with many attractions, especially for the nature enthusiasts.
+Negros Island is blessed with many attractions, especially exciting for nature enthusiasts.
 When In Dumaguete, visit other nearby interesting places and the top of the list is Apo Island.